apache/nuttx/configs/sam4s-xplained/README.txt

   Buttons
   -------

-  There is one user button labeld BP2 and connected to PA5.
+  The SAM4S Xplained has two mechanical buttons.
+One button is the RESET button connected to the SAM4S reset line and the other is a generic user configurable button labeled BP2 and connected to GPIO PA5.
+When a button is pressed it will drive the I/O line to GND.

   LEDs
   ----